 The good: This movie is filled with magic and fantasy, and is a great option for young kids.

 The bad: Marketing for this movie was a little weak so there hasn’t been much buzz about it, and it also doesn’t have fantastic reviews.

-To find out where and when you can catch these films, as well as the week’s other releases, in the capital, check out the Cairo 360 Cinema Guide.
+To find out where and when you can catch these films, check out the Cairo 360 Cinema Guide.